metloub/SwiftFetcher/README.md

 ![SS2](url_to_screenshot_2)

 ## To-Do ✅
+- **Error Recovery:** Ability to recover and resume downloads that have been interrupted due to lost connections, network issues, or system shutdowns.
+- **Download Scheduling:** Schedule downloads to occur at specific times.
+- **Bandwidth Allocation:** Limit the bandwidth used by the app to avoid consuming all internet resources.
+- **Queue Management:** Organize downloads in queues for better management.
+- **User Authentication:** Support for sites that require login credentials to download files.
 - **Language Support:** Multilingual support for wider user accessibility.
 - **Help and Support Documentation:** Provide a help section or user manual within the app.
 - **Drag and Drop:** Easy-to-use drag and drop interface for adding download links.